Developer-Felix/Power-Charging-Automation/README.md

 ## Client Charging side and recieving code side

-This place we will have a keyboard to recive the 4 digit code that the customer was given after the payments. once the user inputs the 4 digits code there system should be able to allocate the user a charging port that is empty to start charging and once the charging minutes is over the port is disabled and no charging should take place.
+- This place we will have a keyboard to recive the 4 digit code that the customer was given after the payments.
+- once the user inputs the 4 digits code there system should be able to allocate the user a charging port that is empty to start charging and once the charging minutes is over the port is disabled and no charging should take place.
-Each charging location shoud have 50 charging ports for phones and there should be table to relate the code with the devices.
+- Each charging location shoud have 50 charging ports for phones and there should be table to relate the code with the devices.
 They should share the backend.

-we will design two systems one with django and the other with python terminal.
+-We will design two systems one with django and the other with python terminal.
 The code should query one database.
-This means we should have a django api for the client charging with is terminal to query the django database that will be in the frontend sides.
+- This means we should have a django api for the client charging with is terminal to query the django database that will be in the frontend sides.